 This recipe is a trial and error I half got from teachings from my mum and half from my own experiments.
-For my recipes at university, I have kept in mind that not all students will be able to have every range of spices.
-At home, I would probably use cumin seeds and actual chillis rather than ground spices and chilli powder, but as a student I want my meals to be as easy to make as possible.
+At home, I would probably use cumin seeds and actual chillis rather than ground spices and chilli powder, but I wanted this delicious curry recipe to be as accessible as possible.

 Total Time: 35 minutes

 - 2 large white potatoes

 - Chilli powder or chilli flakes to taste

 - A can of chickpeas (if you want for added protein)

 - And any vegetables you want (spinach and peas go well with this recipe)